rancherfederal/carbide-docs/docs/carbide-charts.md

 EOF

 # fetch the content from generated hauler manifest
+# verify the version and the platform/architecture
-hauler store sync --files carbide-charts.yaml --store carbide-store
+hauler store sync --files carbide-charts.yaml --store carbide-store --platform <platform/arch>

 # save and output the content from the hauler store to tarball
 hauler store save --filename carbide-charts.tar.zst